SenaThenu/StudySphere/README.md

 ### How the Program Works

-Instead of letting you to manually set spaced repetition and revision dates (which is dreadful), it automatically sets them.
+Instead of letting you manually set spaced repetition and revision dates (which is dreadful), it automatically sets them.

-_Note: this just what it is capable of currently..._
+_Note: this is just what it is capable of currently..._

 Yet, as a community, especially during this Hacktoberfest, we can extend it further.
 We all (including you) power up this!
 So, why are you waiting?
 Go ahead...
 It's okay to make mistakes.
 We all are learning _forever!_